run2bizdocs/docs-1/en/docs/citsmart-esp-8/additional-features/mobile-and-field-service/apps/citsmart-app-android.md

    + Please reply if you want to check in;

-   + Pressing the Yes button will take you to the Check-in screen;
+   + Pressing the "Yes" button will take you to the Check-in screen;

-   + When you press the No button, you will be directed to the check-in negation screen, as shown in the figure below:
+   + When you press the "No" button, you will be directed to the check-in negation screen, as shown in the figure below:

 ![Check denial](images/android-app-34.png)